lethal233/lethal233.github.io/_pages/projects.md

   - /projects.html
 ---

-This page is designed for the collection of my course projects since 2018, [link to materials](https://github.com/lethal233/course-collections)
+This page is designed for the collection of my course projects from 2018 to 2022, [link to materials](https://github.com/lethal233/course-collections)

 Course list (in class identifier's order):